Shaaali/identity-apps/docs/get-started/try-your-own-app/react.md

 ### Get access token

-Add the following code in your application.
+Add the following code to your application.
 This enables the application to get the access token issued by Asgardeo.

 ```
 const { getAccessToken } = useAuthContext();